-In June, 2001 she returned to Italy to work for the summer with noted American scuptor Milton Hebald at his studio in Bracciano, Rome.
+In June 2001 she returned to Italy to work for the summer with noted American sculptor Milton Hebald at his studio in Bracciano, Rome.
 In the fall she resumed her studies in the fall at the Academy of Fine Arts in Florence (Accademia di Belle Arti Firenze), and soon after transferred to the Academy of Fine Arts in Rome (Accademia di Belle Arti Roma), and began working in the art department of production designer Francesco Frigeri at Cinecittà, where she interned from 2002 to 2003 working on Mel Gibson's film The Passion of the Christ.

 She continued in the meantime her plastic and pictorial research, veering towards abstraction.
-Soon after she obtained her diploma in painting with highest honors in 2006 from the Academy of Fine Arts in Rome (Accademia di Belle Arti Roma), completing her studies with a thesis on sgraffito fresco painting.
+Soon after she obtained her diploma in painting with the highest honors in 2006 from the Academy of Fine Arts in Rome (Accademia di Belle Arti Roma), completing her studies with a thesis on sgraffito fresco painting.

 In 2010, collaborating with her husband light designer Maurizio D’Annibale, Danielle opened a contemporary art gallery, the Villicana D'Annibale Galleria D'Arte, in the historical center of Arezzo, Tuscany, immediately becoming a favored meeting place for Italian and foreign artists.
 In 2013 they closed the gallery and opened another project also dedicated to contemporary art, named Via Cavour 85.

 In 2015 Danielle was awarded a "Premio Toscana Cultura" by Florentine journalist Fabrizio Borghini for her excellence in the promotion of contemporary art.

 Expanding internationally, in 2016 Danielle founded Villicana D'Annibale, Inc., an international contemporary art gallery and artists agency headquartered in Pasadena, California with unità locale in Arezzo, Italy.

 Since 1994 she has participated in numerous solo and group exhibits in Italy and the United States.
 Her works may be found in private and public collections in the US and Italy.

-Danielle currently divides her time between her studio in Arezzo, Italy and organizing exhibits, publications and events for artists.
+Danielle currently divides her time between her studio in Arezzo, Italy and Los Angeles, California organizing exhibits, publications and events for artists.